Insurance for Construction Companies and Contractors

 How does commercial auto insurance protect your business?

-Commercial auto insurance can help cover the cost of lawsuits, property damage, medical bills, and other expenses that arise from an accident.
+Commercial auto insurance can help cover the cost of lawsuits, property damage, medical payments, and other expenses that arise from an accident.
 It also pays for vehicle damage caused by weather or vandalism, along with vehicle theft.

 This policy can be tailored to fit the unique needs of a construction company or contractor.
 For example, a plumber's van that is rarely used may need less coverage than a painter’s car that is driven daily.